-Rev Bernard Wulf served the congregation in Yesorsky's absence 'up north'.
-This was another person for whom we originally had no information.
-However, in an interview transcript from the Kaplan Centre at UCT, we learn that Bernard Wulf was a graduate of the famous Ponewyz Yeshiva in Lithuania, who came to South Africa in 1925.
+A graduate of the famous Ponewyz Yeshiva in Lithuania, he came to South Africa as a very young, qualified Rabbi in 1925.
 He served smaller congregations like Carnarvon and Victoria West before going to Upington for eight years.
-He married an Upington girl, Molllie Nurick, who's mother Sally Sarah Nurick (née Goldberger) was born in Kimberley.
-Sarah's sister Dora married Maurice Friedman in Kimberley and her sister Julia married Adolf Friedlander, the brother of my grandmother Amalie Bergman (née Friedlander).
+Bernard Wulf married an Upington girl, Molllie Nurick, who's mother Sally Sarah Nurick (née Goldberger) was born in Kimberley.
+Sarah's sister Dora married Maurice Friedman of Kimberley and her sister Julia Goldberger of Kimberley married Adolf Friedlander, the brother of my grandmother Amalie Bergman (née Friedlander).
 Mollie's father Abram Nurick was a well-to-do businessman in Upington.
+Rev Wulf and Mollie went back to Upington afterwards.
+His time in Kimberley was truly special as he relates.

-Bernard Wulf, who served in Kimberley for two years during the war years said: 'Kimberley always had ministers provided by England, trained at Jews College.
-Kimberley tried to maintain the same status, the same type of congregation as Gardens shul, because the original congregants were English pioneers there, the Oppenheimers, Harrises, Barnatos and all that history.
+He said: 'Kimberley always had ministers provided by England, trained at Jews College.
+Kimberley tried to maintain the same status, the same type of congregation as Gardens Shul, because the original congregants were English pioneers there, the Oppenheimers, Harrises, Barnatos and all that history.
 And then they had an advert in the paper they were looking for somebody with my qualifications.
-I applied and it turned out to be a temporary position at the time when a minister that they had brought out from England joined the forces as a Chaplain.
+I applied and it turned out to be a temporary position at the time when a minister that they had brought out from England (Rev Yesorsky) joined the forces and went 'up North' as a Chaplain.
 I took it on, and we got on very well together.
-I was the first from Eastern Europe who occupied the pulpit in that shul, beautiful shul, the most beautiful shul in South Africa.
-Somehow, I fitted in with respect
+I was the first from Eastern Europe who occupied the pulpit in that shul, beautiful shul (above), the most beautiful shul in South Africa.
+Somehow, I fitted in and gained their respect.